Private Office Design & Layout

 - Collaboration – This type of room is ideal for teams to hold private breakaway meetings.
 As such, it should be fully furnished to support a team of at least six.
 It should include:

-- Meeting pods or conference tables with plenty of seats, such as a live edge conference table.
+- Office pods or conference tables with plenty of seats, such as a live edge conference table.

 - A television that can be used for video calls or presentations